punaab/website-madras/README.md

 ## Admin Portal

 Access the admin portal at `/admin` after deployment.
 Use the credentials created during the database seeding process.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-This project is licensed under the MIT License.

 ## Editor Integration